artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 **CSV Column** creatorHistories

-**Rule** "Record in narrative form or as a chronology the main life events, activities, achievements and/or roles of the entity being described.
+**RAD Rule** "Record in narrative form or as a chronology the main life events, activities, achievements and/or roles of the entity being described.
 This may include information on gender, nationality, family and religious or political affiliations.
 Wherever possible, supply dates as an integral component of the